Kongstad/DEM_from_S1_SAR_data/README.md

 ___

 ## 3) SNAP data load and S-1 Tops Split ##
-Moving on to the SNAP Toolbox, where upon loading the two downloaded products in, I will define area of the SAR data to be used by using the S-1 TOPS Split function.
+Moving on to the SNAP Toolbox, where upon loading the two downloaded products in, I will select a sub-swath of the SAR data to be used by using the S-1 TOPS Split function.
 Subswatch IW2 is used and with bursts set from 2 to 5.
-For polarisation VV have been selected.
+For polarisation, VV have been selected.
 This is done for both files.

 ![](images/topsplit.PNG)
 ___

 ## 4) Apply Orbit Correction ##
 Applying precision orbit correction with Apply-Orbit-File.
 Sentinel-1 images do not include the data in the product, which is why the orbit file needs to be added.
-This is done for both files
+Orbit data are automatically downloaded by Sentinel-1 Toolbox.

 ![](images/orbit1.PNG)  ![](images/orbit2.PNG)
 ___

-## 5) Coregistration of images ##
+## 5) DEM-assisted Back-Geocoding Coregistration ##
-Using the back geocoding command
+Using the back geocoding command we select the two images and apply the standard settings as seen below.
+This produces a single stack file.

 ![](images/coreg1.PNG)  ![](images/coreg2.PNG)